GreenFoxy/Smart-contract-V/Ethraffle_v4b.md

 Abstract
 ------
-A gambling smart contract implementation for Ethraffle_v4b, an Ethereum gambling game, sells tickets and after the last ticket in a round was sold randomly generates a winner from the buyers who will claim the price, generates a random value that is predictable by attacker.
+A gambling smart contract implementation for Ethraffle_v4b, an Ethereum gambling game, sells tickets and after the last ticket in a round was sold randomly generates a winner from all the buyers who will claim the price, generates a random value that is predictable by attacker.
 The developer wrote a `chooseWinner()` function that uses block coinbase and difficulty as the seed.
 This can be predicted by writing the same random function code in an exploit contract to determine the `winningNumber` value.

 Related code
 ------